New export legislation

 Step 7: Present your products for inspection

 Your product must be inspected by a Plant Export AO appointed by the department (either a departmental AO or third-party AO).
+However, a phytosanitary inspection is not required for:

 The AO will inspect your product and assess your documentation to confirm that it: